• Skip to primary navigation

 • Simple.
 This latte literally takes only 5 minutes and a handful of ingredients to make.
 A simple latte to make at home

 • Feels indulgent.
 Delicious creamy foam, rich dark espresso, and a touch of sweet honey and warm cinnamon.
-A honey latte with oatmilk is the perfect pick-me-up for any time of day.
+A homemade oat milk latte is the perfect pick-me-up for any time of day.

 • Not too sweet.
-I’m not a fan of sugary flavored coffees that are too sweet.
-Making a diy latte at home is perfect since you can control the sugar!
+I’m not a fan of sweet drinks that are chock full of sugary flavors.
+This delicious latte is not too sweet and has just a touch of a toasted honey flavor.
+And, making a DIY latte at home is perfect since you can control the sugar!

 honey latte in mug with bowl of honey and cinnamon sticks in the background.